mirochaj/ares/README.md

 pip install sphinx
 ```

-This depends on [numpydoc](https://github.com/numpy/numpydoc), which can also
+This depends on [numpydoc](https://github.com/numpy/numpydoc) and [nbsphinx](http://nbsphinx.readthedocs.io/), which can also
 be installed via pip:

 ```
 pip install numpydoc
+pip install nbsphinx
 ```

 You can also just view the latest build [here](http://ares.readthedocs.org/en/latest/).